top of page

 Who is responsible for paying for a funeral?

-To cover funeral expenses, it's important to determine where the funds will come from.
-In some cases, the deceased's estate or bank account may cover the costs.
+Covering funeral costs often begins with determining where the funds will come from.
+In some cases, expenses may be paid from the deceased’s estate or bank account.

-Additionally, benefits from life insurance, ACC or Veterans Affairs, pre-paid funeral plans, health funds, superannuation, or workers compensation may also contribute.
+Other possible sources include life insurance, ACC, Veterans’ Affairs, pre-paid funeral plans, health funds, superannuation, or workers’ compensation.

 Planning

-The first step in planning a funeral is to reach out to a funeral home.
-They will guide you through the process and help you make all the necessary decisions, ensuring that the wishes of your loved one are honored.
+The first step in planning a funeral is to contact a funeral home.
+A funeral director will guide you through the process, helping you make the necessary decisions while ensuring your loved one’s wishes are honoured.

-The cost of a funeral will vary based on your preferences and decisions, including:
+The cost of a funeral can vary depending on your choices, including:

-• Cost of a burial plot or cremation expenses
+• Purchase of a burial plot or cremation fees

-At Distinct Funerals, we are committed to working with families to provide services that meet your needs and reflect the desires of your loved one.
+At Distinct Funerals, we are committed to working alongside families to create services that meet your needs and reflect the life of your loved one with dignity and care.

 Planning

-On the day of the funeral, the Distinct Funerals team will provide support and guidance throughout the entire service.
+On the day of the service, the Distinct Funerals team will be by your side, offering support and guidance throughout.

-With our gentle and compassionate presence, we will create a peaceful atmosphere that allows you to focus on the memorial service and spending time with your family and guests.
+With our gentle and compassionate presence, we help create a calm and respectful atmosphere so you can spend meaningful time with family and guests.

 FuneralService